Richard Gotainer: Advertisements

+After his live album Comme à la maison (2010), the singer announced in 2017 that he was preparing a new studio album as well as a book on his radio columns.
+The album Saperlipopette released in June 2018.

 Variety songs

 More than his advertisements, it was his variety songs that made him known to the general French public, from 1980 onwards.
 Throughout the 1980s, his dancing electronic hits, with wacky and facetious arrangements on double with a high sound rhythm and playing on alliteration, were massively broadcast on French radios.

 Primitif, Poil au tableau, Le Sampa (from the film Le Maître d'école, sold 500,000 singles), La Ballade de l'obsédé, Le Mambo du décalco, Femmes à lunettes, Chipie, and Le Youki are some of his most famous songs.